****Since New Resources of Relief Periodically Arise or End,

 How do I take paid sick time?

-Your employer will be required to pay you for the time you are out sick (up to the number of hours you are allowed under federal law or have earned under Washington law).
-The pay rate will be your regular rate, except that under the federal law, you only get 2/3 your regular rate of pay for providing childcare or caring for a sick family member.
+Your employer will be required to pay you for the time you are out sick (up to the number of hours you have earned under Washington law).
+The pay rate will be your regular rate.
 If your employer doesn’t allow you to take time off or doesn’t pay you for your sick time, contact the Washington Department of Labor & Industries at 360-902-5316.